qnib/qframe/README.md

  For now SWARM events are not provided, but there is already a PR against moby (former called docker) on github.
 - [docker-stats](https://github.com/qnib/qframe-collector-docker-stats) For each incoming `docker-event` about a started container, this collector will spawn a goroutine to stream the /container/<id>/stats` API call.
 Thus, the collector gets (as close as possible) real-time metrics for a container.
+- [docker-log](https://github.com/qnib/qframe-collector-docker-log) Similar to the `docker-stats` collector, a goroutine is started for each container, which subscribes the stream of stdout/stderr output via the docker API.
-- [GELF](https://github.com/qnib/qframe-collector-gelf) Collector for the GELF log-driver of the docker-engine.
-Should be replaced by a `docker-logs` collector, which spawns a listener for each container like the `docker-stas` collector does.
-Supposed to be much nicer, because the logs can still be viewed via `docker logs <container>`.
+- [gelf](https://github.com/qnib/qframe-collector-gelf) Collector for the GELF log-driver of the docker-engine.
+As it needs a container to be started using the `gelf` log-driver, the `docker-log` container is easier to handle.
 - [tcp](https://github.com/qnib/qframe-collector-tcp) Opens a TCP port which should be used by a container to send messages like AppMetrics.
  By using the `inventory` filter the metadata will be added according to the remote-IP used by the container.
 - [file](https://github.com/qnib/qframe-collector-file) Simple collector to tail a file.
+- [internal](https://github.com/qnib/qframe-collector-internal) Samples internal metrics of the GO program (like counting the goroutines, memory usage and such).

 #### Filters